-3 Device Integration
+6 Device Integration

-PTM 215ZE is designed for integration into button or rocker based switches.
+PTM 215ZE is designed for integration into button or rocker-based switches with manual activation (press and release by user input).
 It implements the established PTM 2xx mechanical form factor and can therefore be used with a wide variety of existing designs.

-3.1 Mechanical Interface Characteristics
+6.1 Mechanical Interface Characteristics

-Energy bow travel / operating force $1.8\ \text{mm}$ / typ. $10\ \text{N}$ At room temperature Only one of the two energy bows may be actuated at the same time!
+Energy bow travel / operating force $1.8\ \text{mm}$ / typ. $10\ \text{N}$ At room temperature} Only one of the two energy bows may be actuated at the same time!
 Restoring force at energy bow typ.
 0.7 N Minimum restoring force of 0.5 N is required for correct operation Number of operations at 25°C typ.
 100.000 actuations tested according to VDE 0632 / EN 60669 Cover material Hostaform (POM) Energy bow material PBT (50% GV)

-3.2 Mechanical Interface Drawings
+6.2 Mechanical Interface Drawings